Steveorevo/node-red-contrib-credentials/README.md

 the [credentials](https://github.com/steveorevo/node-red-contrib-credentials) node and the [nbrowser](https://github.com/steveorevo/node-red-contrib-nbrowser) node installed.
 Here we see the credentials node configured to store the login information in the msg.username and msg.password properties.
-The nbrowser node then uses the properties to type into the WordPress admin web page.
+The nbrowser node then uses the properties to type login credentials into WordPress' admin web page to access the dashboard.
 Lastly, the html node is used to parse out the .update-count span element from the web page before sending it to the debug window.

 ![Node-RED WordPress Login](/credentials/demo/wp.jpg?raw=true "Check for WordPress updates")